INEXdev/ArduinoAVR/README.md

 wait for Ardduino check addition URL, then scroll down and looking for "INEX AVR" then click "Install"
 sitting back and wait for get files from internet and Installing...

-If all Okay, you will get all need file for working witl INEX AVR core products..
+If all Okay, you will get all needed file for working with INEX AVR core products..
 Have Fun..

 # Note for i-Duino R3B
-After install INEX AVR Board manager , user need to download "iom328pb.h" (above) and copy to Arduino package location,
+After install INEX AVR Board manager , user need to download patched file "iom328pb.h" (above) and copy to Arduino package location,

 [for PC Windows]
 %LocalAppData%\Arduino15\packages\arduino\tools\avr-gcc\7.3.0-atmel3.6.1-arduino7\avr\include\avr\